Samih-codes/Intermediate_Python_Projects/Hirst_Painting/README.md

 ---
 # Concepts Learned
-- Understanding Turtle Graphics and How to use the Documentation
+- How to use turtle graphics documentation
-- Importing Modules, Installing Packages, and Working with Aliases
+- Importing modules, installing packages, and aliases
-- Python Tuples and How to Generate Random RGB Colours
+- Python tuples and generating random RGB colours